Baldaric/ac-shadows-sentiment/README.md

 ---

 ## 🧾 Deliverables
-- Summary slides (ready for LinkedIn presentation)
+- Summary slides
 - Cleaned dataset & Jupyter notebook
 - GitHub repository with visual assets

+---

+## 📎 Project Motivation
+As a long-time Assassin's Creed fan, I created this project to explore how players truly feel about the franchise's latest installment—beyond the surface-level score.